-The main deprecated area is 'Make CMA replacement' or MKCMARPL which once performed most of the pre-processing tasks in the IFS.
-Nowadays, pre-processing for conventional in-situ observations has largely been superseded by COPE (what remains is Meteo-France specific).
-However, a number of other observation types still rely on MKCMARPL in important ways, or just in annoying ways that make it hard to simply delete what is apparently useless code.
+A number of non-conventional observation types still rely on MKCMARPL in important ways, or just in annoying ways that make it hard to simply delete what is apparently useless code.
 For example:

 - AMVs require variable conversion from windspeed and direction to horizontal wind components u and v.
 More pointlessly, they also need to set up an (unused) initial observation error using the deprecated OBSERR routines.
 This error needs to be present in the ODB to prevent rejection during screening, even though it is not used. - For some satellite radiances, channel numbering is reassigned.
-There may or may not be anything else useful going on under LEVEL1CGEOS_OB. for example, there are checks on longitudes, latitudes and times, but these are likely duplicates of checks elsewhere in the pre-processing. - Scatterometer processing still relies on the MKCMARPL.
-The retrieval from backscatter to winds, and re-ordering of the observation body elements. - Ozone observations still rely on MKCMARPL.
+There may or may not be anything else useful going on under LEVEL1CGEOS_OB. for example, there are checks on longitudes, latitudes and times, but these are likely duplicates of checks elsewhere in the pre-processing. - Ozone observations rely on MKCMARPL.
 Among other things they set up observation errors here.